Some of the country’s best bakeries are hidden away in small towns.

 Unlike the big-business, factory bakeries who create the things you see on the grocery store shelves, in small shops almost everything is made by hand.
 Real people are there from early morning until late at night, creating delicious products for people they know and care about.
 That is the kind of love and passion that is needed to create something truly amazing.

-Part of our Hustle Hard Approach includes staying in close communication with our local community.
+Part of Small Nation’s approach includes staying in close communication with our local community.
 Before recruiting a business tenant, the possibilities are put through a strategic filter.
 Asking the community what kind of businesses they feel are missing from the downtown area is a crucial part of the Small Nation development process.
 By filling a clear need with the right tenant type, we help the small business who moves into that building launch with strong potential for success.